 You will learn the key skills, such as critical thinking and negotiation that are vital to current and future business leaders.
 You will learn to manage uncertainty and assess risk and become a confident decision-maker.
 We encourage you to challenge established pre-conceptions and critically question the world around you, developing both resilience and adaptability.

-This is a full time programme.
-It is 3 years if you start in September or 2.5 years if you start in January.
+This is a full-time programme.
+It takes 3 years to complete if you start in September or 2.5 years if you start in January.

 Core modules Year 1